SimpleDataLabsInc/prophecy-docs/docs/Spark/execution/data-explorer.md

 Users can apply filters and sort rows based on any column, enhancing visibility and improving data analysis.

 :::info
-Please note that after applying or modifying any filter or sort criteria, you need to click the **Run** button to update the displayed data.
+After applying or modifying any filter or sort criteria, you need to click the **Run** button to update the displayed data.
 :::

 ### Reset Applied Filters and Sort